pranavhippargi/Hackathon2018/HelpingFarmerBot/readme.md

-﻿# EchoBot hosted in ASP.NET Core
+﻿# HelpingFarmerBot hosted in ASP.NET Core
-This sample shows how to integrate a simple EchoBot bot with ASP.Net Core 2.
+This sample shows how to integrate a simple HelpingFarmerBot bot with ASP.Net Core 2.